dheeraj-19/dheeraj-19/README.md

 - 🌱 I’m currently learning various concpets in Artificial Intelligence and Machine Learning.
 Also working on applying various algorithms and data structures to different problems

-- 📫 You can reach out to me via email: dheerajmanchandia@gmail.com
+- 📫 You can reach out to me via Email: dheerajmanchandia@gmail.com or my LinkedIn: https://www.linkedin.com/in/dheeraj-manchandia/

 <!---
 dheeraj-19/dheeraj-19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.